vedith12/BDA-CaseStudy-StockMarket/README.md

 ---

 ## 🏗️ System Architecture (Flow of Events)
-*Explain this exact flow to your professor/sir to demonstrate how the Big Data pipeline works:*

 1. **Apache Kafka (The Ingestion Layer)**
    - Our `kafka_producer.py` continuously pulls live stock data (AAPL, TSLA, INFY) from Yahoo Finance.